m-lab/website/CONTRIBUTING.md

   * Content can then be previewed at [http://website.mlab-sandbox.measurementlab.net/][website-sandbox]

-* When a pull request is approved and merged into the `master` branch:
+* When a pull request is approved and merged into the `main` branch:

   * Travis CI builds the site and publishes to the GCS bucket `gs://website.mlab-staging.measurementlab.net` in the project